 The micro world followed many of the models of minis at first.
 The first microcomputer systems looked a lot like a mini, with the same front panel switches and LEDs, and of course the teletype interface.

 It's interesting to see how technologies converge at critical moments in history.
 The microprocessor would have flopped without DRAMs, invented just a few years before.
 The UART similarly came along just at the right time.
 Intel's 1972 Intellec 8008 development system used a General Instruments UART to talk to the teletype.

 Had the UART never been invented then probably we'd use "bit banging" software to do the serial to parallel (and reverse) conversions.
-Though not difficult, this requires a deep understanding of the timing of each instruction used to insure the code reads the serial input stream at exactly the right point in a bit field.
+Though not difficult, this requires a deep understanding of the timing of each instruction used to ensure the code reads the serial input stream at exactly the right point in a bit field.
 Despite the availability of cheap UARTs, even today some firmware does indeed use bit banging.

 As a college kid I was tapped to work on an 8008 project.
 This embedded instrument was coded in assembly language.
 Our development environment consisted of an Intellec microcomputer from Intel (an 8008 machine with - fully loaded - a breathtaking 16k of RAM), an ASR-33 Teletype, and software tools.